 “It’s too easy for kids to medically transition.”

-If anything, it’s not easy enough.
+If anything, I'd argued it's not easy enough.
 When a young trans person wants access to transition-related medical care, the process is long and often daunting.
 Wait lists can span months or even years, followed by several appointments and assessments between each step.
 Historically, medical transition has been difficult to access and heavily gatekept, especially for minors.
-Things are slowly getting better as more professionals learn how to best support their trans patients, but it is by no means an easy or fast process.
+Things are slowly getting better as more professionals learn how to best support their trans patients, but I'd say it's by no means an easy or fast process.

 “Doctors are prescribing hormones and doing surgery on little kids!”